invisietch/Chatterbox/README.md

 ## Introduction

 Chatterbox is a tool for managing datasets for training LLMs.
 It's a user-friendly tool for creating human (and later synthetic) datasets for training.

-Particularly, Chatterbox is designed for managing instruct/RP style datasets.
+Particularly, Chatterbox is designed for managing multi-turn instruct/RP style datasets.

 Features so far: